-Gift of Sight benefits hugely from the generosity of people like you and we take every measure to spend your money wisely, on areas of research that will generate direct impact for patients.
-We also use this philanthropic money to leverage other research grants where large organisations look for us to match their grant.
-We could not do our work without your support.
-Every pound you are able to give helps take us one step closer to finding better treatments for the very many of us, young and old, threatened by the loss of their sight.
+Gift of Sight benefits hugely from the generosity of people like you.
+We take every measure to spend your money wisely, on areas of research that will generate direct impact for patients.
+Every pound you give helps take us one step closer to finding better treatments for the very many of us, young and old, threatened by sight loss.

 Gift of Sight is currently funding: